 In 1828 he founded the Royal Tuscan Institute for the deaf and dumb in Siena, which three years later became a royal Tuscan boarding school for the deaf and dumb thanks to the financial support of Leopoldo II of Tuscany.

-At the Institute, deaf people who came from all over Tuscany and neighboring areas (most of them in conditions of serious economic and social hardship) were welcomed, educated and instructed free of charge.
+At the Institute, deaf people who came from all over Tuscany and neighbouring areas (most of them in conditions of serious economic and social hardship) were welcomed, educated and instructed free of charge.
 A further aim was to offer adequate professional training to the deaf, in order to guarantee entry into the world of work.

 In 1844 the Institute changed its name to the Royal Tuscan Institute for the deaf and dumb (after the death of Pendola it became the Royal Institute of the Pendola for the deaf and dumb in Siena).